sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7500 - advanced-computed-field-methods/1000 - summarizer.md

             ]
           },
           {
-            "prompt": "Leesee must pay rents by the first day of the month.For the dollar amount due, see addedendum A.", "values": [
+            "prompt": "Leesee must pay rents biweekly.
+For the dollar amount due, see addedendum A.", "values": [
               "not found",
-              "month"
+              "biweekly"
             ]
           }
         ]